input-output-hk/atala-prism/prism-backend/research/gsac/README.md

-# State of the Art Review

-This directory contains some notes on our ongoing review of the academic literature related to (privacy-preserving) authentication, signatures, credentials, etc.
+# Group Signatures meet Anonymous Credentials

+This directory contains ongoing work to combine Group Signautres (GS) and anonymous credentials (AC) into a unified type of cryptographic system.
+Hence, lacking a better name, GSAC.

 To compile the LaTeX sources into a PDF, given a local installation of LaTeX, run `$ make`.